rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_1.md

 # Evolution of the British Rainfall Organization's Daily Rainfall Form

 * [Overview](Daily_Rainfall_Form_Evolution.md)
-* **Part 1** - this note - covers the period up to 1923, when the daily rainfall form changed from single-sided to double-sided
+* **Part 1** - this note - covers the period up to 1923, when the Daily Rainfall form changed from single-sided to double-sided
-* [Part 2](Daily_Rainfall_Form_Evolution_part_2.md) covers the period from 1924 to 1962, when the Met Office's scanned DRain volumes end
+* [Part 2](Daily_Rainfall_Form_Evolution_part_2.md) covers the period from 1924 to 1962, when the Met Office's scanned DRain archive ends

 ## Contents